What's in your water?

 Fresh spring water begins when rain and snow accumulate and slowly filter down into underground aquifers.
 These aquifers are natural reservoirs beneath the earth’s surface where groundwater collects and moves gradually through layers of rock and soil.
 During this slow journey, the water absorbs naturally occurring minerals such as calcium and magnesium and flows in a way that encourages a more organized molecular structure.

 This natural organization is often described as structured water.
-Researchers such as Gerald Pollack have explored how water can form more ordered phases under certain conditions, sometimes referred to as exclusion zone water or H3O2.
+Researchers such as Gerald Pollack have explored how water can form more ordered phases under certain conditions, sometimes referred to as exclusion zone water.
 In nature, this structuring occurs through movement, mineral contact, pressure, and light exposure.
 It is shaped by the earth itself rather than industrial processing.

 When I speak about spring water, I mean fresh, responsibly sourced water collected from a clean spring source that is regularly tested for safety.
 I do not encourage relying on plastic bottled spring water that may sit for months in warehouses or on shelves.
 If the goal is to experience water in its most natural state, I prefer collecting from a verified, regularly tested spring and storing it in glass.
 If glass is not available, using food grade plastic for short-term storage can be reasonable when kept out of direct sunlight and used within weeks rather than months.